 Last October—October 2nd to be exact—we had a little blog chat about pruning.
 Remember?
 I was on my annual crusade against general, indiscriminate pruning in late fall, and I promised if you put away the shears and loppers then, the time would come in the spring when it would be okay to bring them out again.
 Even then, though, I warned, it should only be for a light pruning and thinning out.

-But this is seldom the result when overzealous homeowners (I’m not naming any names) grab their tools at the first sign of spring and head outdoors to snip, clip and hack everything coming up out of the ground.
+But this is seldom the result when overzealous homeowners or landscapers (I’m not naming any names) grab their tools at the first sign of spring and head outdoors to snip, clip and hack everything coming up out of the ground.
 Sometimes, the results are more, well…

 The first day of spring this year is March 19, and the average date of the last frost for most of us in Northeast Georgia is mid-April, give or take a couple of weeks.
 There are several good calendars out there that indicate what month particular plants should be pruned, and they can be helpful reminders if you have a lot of different types of plants to tend.
 But as for me, I tend to be a little less punctual with my pruning.
 And a little less punitive, too.
 There are a lot of things I’d rather be doing with my time than cutting my plants.